romh-acking/metal-slader-glory-fc-en/README.md

 		* Files prefixed with "SquishyText" do some find and replace functions
 			* "SquishyText - New.tbl" replaces character patterns to be in one tile.
 For example, "ll" is converted to the character "[ll]".
 			* "SquishyText - Original.tbl" merges the dakuten and handakuten diacritics into the Japanese characters to form a single character.
 The game is weird about diactrics.
 For one, the diactrics appear before the character they belong to.
 Also, dictionaries can contain diactrics that aren't associated with a character in the dictionary itself.
 This means we can't simply specify "が" in a table file, but apply the conversation after the script has been dumped.
+		* Files with "Length" let you specify how wide, in pixels, characters are.
+This affects `spiro.exe`'s autolinebreaking logic.
+For a game without VWF, most characters should have a length of `8`.
 * tools
 	* cyproAce
 		* A script editor